mookfist/script.skin.helper.colorpicker/README.md

-# Skin Helper Service Color Picker
+# Skin Helper Service Color Picker (modified by mookfist)
 ### script.skin.helper.colorpicker
 ### A Color picker to be used by Kodi skins